top of page

 Therapist Consultation: $200 per hour (billed in 15 minute increments)

-Mental Health Clinicians Discount applies (10% off)
+Mental Health Clinicians, Graduate Students, and Military Spouses Discount applies (10% off)

 What is the treatment frequency?